Monotolu/unsuperfized-project/README .md

 Netflix Movies vs TV Series--Project-1 I used the Netflix dataset from Kaggle.
-It is for Udacity Data Science Nanodegree program.

 Motivation of project Following the CRISP_DM methodology I used the Netflix dataset to analyse themost watched content on their platform.
 The dataset is from Kaggle and can be found https://www.kaggle.com/datasets/infamouscoder/dataset-netflix-shows